Protecting Nursing Home Residents from Eviction

 Residents who can afford to pay for their nursing home care out of pocket are generally more profitable for nursing homes than Medicaid residents.
 Whether or not a nursing home participates in the Medicaid program is entirely voluntary.

 Out of the 1.4 million nursing home residents in the United States, two-thirds are Medicaid beneficiaries.
-Medicaid is a government program funded jointly by the State and Federal government and covers nursing home care in Medicaid-certified nursing homes only when the Medicaid beneficiary has no other means to pay and the beneficiary is eligible for the Medicaid program.
+Medicaid is a government program funded jointly by the state and federal governments.

-- Be informed about services, their condition, and medications
+- Be informed about services, their health care condition, and medications

 - Be treated with dignity and respect

 - Be free from abuse and neglect

 - Ability to make independent choices

 - Manage their own money or choose someone to do so

 - Communication and visitation with family members